 Yes.
 Banks have a statutory obligation to know and identify their customers.
-Among other things, this means that the bank must verify the customer’s identity in a reliable manner, in practice by requesting identification such as a passport or driving licence.
+Among other things, this means that the bank must verify the customer’s identity in a reliable manner.

 Yes.
 Banks are obligated to know their customers, including whether they are politically influential or the family members or close business partners of a politically influential person.
 This obligation is based on the Act on the Prevention of Money Laundering and the Financing of Terrorism (444/2017).